‘Silly season’ – spot the stock photo.

 Given that we are at the end of August and the ‘silly season’ newspaper articles will be coming to an end we thought that we might include our own.
 Today whilst browsing the Pioneer customer services webpage, trying to find a firmware update to a Blu-Ray drive, I noticed a rather familiar face.
 Here she is:

-Google has a fabulous image search function.
-Visit the search page and ‘drag and drop’ an image and it will find other uses of it, and similar looking images.
+Google has an image search function.
+Visit the search page and ‘drag and drop’ an image and it will find other uses of it, and similar-looking images.
 See if you can find some stock photos of women in headset on websites where you might not expect them, even perhaps other data recovery websites?